b12-archive/tape-css/Readme.md

 * `styles` – a string of CSS.
 We’ll add it as a `<style>` to the `<head>` before your test – and clean it up after your test has ended.
 Default: nothing.

+* `document` – a custom implementation of `document`.
+It may be useful for testing outside a browser.
+Default: `window.document`.

 [the API]:     https://github.com/substack/tape#methods